nirui/sshwifty/README.md

 enter maintaining state, which includes doing bug fix and security updates.
 Adding new features however, is not a part of the state.

-Please don't send pull request.
-If you need new function, fork it, and maintain it like one of your own.
+Please do not send pull request.
+If you need new feature, fork it, and maintain it like one of your own.
 Appreciated!

+Enjoy!